chenjjsx/KOA/README.md

-# Objective Assessment of Knee Osteoarthritis Pain Grades Using Multi-Modal Data Dominated by Thermal Images
+# Objective Bi-Modal Assessment of Knee Osteoarthritis Severity Grades: Model and Mechanism
 ## Introduction

-Knee Osteoarthritis (KOA) stands as the most prevalent musculoskeletal disorder.
-Presently, the diagnosis of KOA relies on the subjective evaluation of symptoms and patient scores, lacking a standardized and objective diagnostic process.
-In this study, we present a method for objectively assessing KOA pain grades using predominantly thermal imaging in a multi-modal dataset.
-We have developed a classification model that categorizes KOA pain grades into three distinct categories based on the Kellgren-Lawrence (KL) grading criteria.
+Knee Osteoarthritis (KOA) is a highly prevalent disease, and the Kellgren-Lawrence (KL) grading scoring method plays a crucial role in determining the severity and formulating treatment plans for knee osteoarthritis.
+However, existing assessment methods rely on experts' interpretation of X-ray images, which may be subject to image overlap or blurring and variations in the professional expertise of physicians, especially during long-term and repeated examinations, posing potential risks to health.
+In this study, we developed a model for predicting the severity of knee osteoarthritis using thermal image combined with health data.
+We have developed a classification model that categorizes KOA grades into three distinct categories based on the Kellgren-Lawrence (KL) grading criteria.

 ## Methodology